DeadBranches/logseq-queries-and-scripts/kitButton.md

   logseq.kits.setStatic(function kitButton(div) {
     console.log("kitButton function initiated");

-    /**
-    * With logseq macros, if an argument to the macro is null then Logseq renders the
-    * null value in HTML in one of two ways:
-    * 1. Logseq returns a string like `$n` when an HTML macro argument is null.
-    * 2. Logseq returns `''` when a Hiccup macro argument is null.
-    * The function checks if the input `attributeValue` contains `$` or `''`, which
-    * indicates a null or empty value.
-If the input value represents a null or empty
-    * value, the function returns an empty string;

-    function sanitizeAttribute(attributeValue) {
-      return attributeValue.includes("$") || attributeValue.includes("''") ? "" : attributeValue;
-    };
-    */

     /** Convert a space-separated string of Tabler icon hex codes into a space-separated
      * string of HTML character references.
      * @param {string} glyphCodes A space-separated string of Tabler icon hex codes.